adainstarks/PioneerVFD/README.md

 <img width="2000" height="668" alt="PioneerVFD logo" src="https://github.com/user-attachments/assets/d84f1508-fee8-4ebd-b3b5-8600e1bec88e" />

 > Unofficial fan-made Spicetify theme.
 Not affiliated with Pioneer Corporation.
-> The Marketplace Install will ONLY fetch WEBM for the VFD if you have Wi-Fi!
-If you want to have animations without Wi-Fi: use the local installer on Github!
+> The Marketplace and script installs fetch the OEL/WebM clips over the network on first use.
+For the most reliable offline animation behavior, open the theme once while online so the clips can cache.

 Miss the old 2000s Pioneer head units?
 Wish you could still have those dolphins swimming while you bump tunes?
 Maybe you never got to experience it and want to?
 Well, now you can.

 PioneerVFD is a Spicetify theme and extension that turns Spotify desktop into a 2000s Pioneer DEH-P7600MP-style VFD/LCD stereo interface.
-It replaces the stock lower player area with a chrome head-unit panel, WebM OEL animations, RGB-tinted display modes, hardware-style readouts, and live audio spectrum bars around the Pioneer logo.
+It replaces the stock lower player area with a chrome head-unit panel, WebM OEL animations, expanded RGB and mono display modes, hardware-style readouts, ATT-style muting, and live audio spectrum bars around the Pioneer logo.

-**Latest Build** — Dark Mode, 10-color tint picker, profile page theming, lyrics button fix, polished knob/centerpiece look, compact-viewport touch-ups.
+**Latest Build** — Experimental 0.3.22 marketplace build, ATT mute/restore, LST queue label, expanded 15-mode tint picker, Black-on-White / White-on-Black mono modes, CUSTOMIZE menu split, external lyrics compatibility work, search/top-bar fixes, and continued performance tuning.

 ## Preview